-A Visual Editor (VE) test does not require any code.
+A Visual Editor test does not require any code.
 This design makes it easy for technical and nontechnical teammates alike to own testing.
 Moreover, it offers flexibility, which Rainforest users value.
-VE tests work on a visual level.
+Visual Editor tests work on a visual level.
 Users interact with the UI and not with the DOM.

 Rainforest’s Automation Service runs your application automatically on our scalable virtual machine (VM) infrastructure.
 Your application is tested visually by comparing the results on the screen with those in your test.
 And all without code.

 The Automation Service is pixel based vs. DOM based, which means we test what the user sees and how they interact with your site.

 On a practical level, some things are not possible with DOM-based testing.
 These include:

 - Working across browser windows